CoderJoe100/javascriptaio/README.md

 I'm learning JavaScript, React, Vue, Svelte, and Node From JavaScript All-in-One For Dummies by Chris Minnick

-A starter program for writing Javascript games
+A starter program for writing Javascript games for fun

 \*\* Usage